pixijs/layers/README.md

 Groups are working between different stages, so when you move bunny it will be rendered in its light layer.

+### The legend

+Stage is the city.
+Containers are buildings, simple sprites are people.

+Layers are office buildings.
+Office for googlers, office for bakers, office for account workers.

+Groups are occupation.
+If there's a googler, he's looking for google office in the same town.

+In render stage, some people are going to their offices and arrange by z-order/z-index/their rank in corporation.

+People who dont have occupation or office are working from home.
+And some people are actually living in offices, that happens ;)

+We can combine multiple Stage's into each other, like downtown, and child suburbs.

+In that case, people will look for offices in the same suburb, and if they dont find it, they'll go search one in the downtown.

+The only problem with this legend is that "people" and "buildings" are actually the same ;) Whole building can be "home for googlers", but one person in it has its own occupation, he's from Yandex.
+It happens.

 ### Pros

 1. compatible with other implementations: does not change "container.children" order